Battle of Changsha (1941–1942): Attack

 The Japanese commenced combat operations on 24 December 1941, with the 6th and 40th Divisions leading the way.
 Japanese forces initially cut through Chinese defenders.
 By 29 December 1941, believing that the city of Changsha was "inadequately defended", Anami elected to capture it.
 He was supposed to drive from the south of Hankou, about 19 mi east of the Hankou-Canton Railway, and reach the Miluo River, but disobeyed orders from Imperial General Headquarters and penetrated Chinese lines as far as 22 mi toward Changsha.
 He committed the 3rd and 6th Divisions and his forces were surprised to be met with fierce opposition.
-The 3rd Division penetrated the southeastern side of the city but made no further advances.
-On 4 January 1942, the Eleventh Army occupied "all the important points of the city," but they were in danger of encirclement by counterattacking Chinese.